+Available Tools

-Available Tools SAV There are several tools available for this test.
+There are several tools available for this test.
 You can access most tools by selecting the signs in the toolbars at the top of the screen.
-SAY If you need help using any of the tools available, you can select the Help icon in the upper right corner of your screen.
-Select Next to go on to the next screen.
+If you need help using any of the tools available, you can select the Help icon in the upper right corner of your screen.

+Markup

-Markup There are several ways to mark the text and questions as you read them.
-SAY Select the Markup button to see your options, which include underlining and highlighting.
-Select Next to go on to the next screen.
+There are several ways to mark the text and questions as you read them.

+Select the Markup button to see your options, which include underlining and highlighting.

+Pause

-Pause If you need to step away from your computer, select the Pause button.
-SAY Select the Resume button to continue.
+If you need to step away from your computer, select the Pause button.

+Select the Resume button to continue.
 If you are away from your computer for more than 20 minutes, you will need to log back in using the information on your test ticket.
-Select Next to go on to the next screen.

-SAY You should now be at a screen with a stop sign on it.
-Is there anyone who is not SAT seeing the stop sign?
+You should now be at a screen with a stop sign on it.
+Is there anyone who is not seeing the stop sign?

 Please stay on this screen until I tell you to move on.

-There is no time limit to finish the test.
-SAY At (the time agreed upon with the Building Test Coordinator), I will stop the session.
+At (the time agreed upon with the Building Test Coordinator), I will stop the session.
 Some of you will be finished, but some of you may need more time.
 If you need more time, I will tell you how to continue testing after this session.
 Does anyone have any questions?

 Raise your hand if you have any questions before you begin the test.

 When you are ready, select the Next button.